 Counseling and Psychological Services has licensed mental health professionals who are available and trained to assist survivors of sexual assault, and all services are free and confidential to the extent of the law.
 Pastoral counselors in the Office of Campus Ministry are also available to speak to survivors, and their services are free and confidential.
 Medical providers in University Health Services are available to speak with survivors, and their services are free and confidential.
 The resident directors and resident assistants are also available to provide follow-up referral information and support.

 Alcohol and/or Drug Use Amnesty Policy

-The health and safety of every student at Fordham is of utmost importance.
-Fordham recognizes that students who have been drinking and/or using drugs (whether such use is voluntary or involuntary) at the time that violence, including but not limited to domestic violence, dating violence, stalking, or sexual assault, occurs may be hesitant to report such incidents due to fear of potential consequences for their own conduct.
-Fordham strongly encourages students to report domestic violence, dating violence, stalking, or sexual assault to Fordham officials.
-A bystander acting in good faith or a reporting individual acting in good faith that discloses any incident of domestic violence, dating violence, stalking, or sexual assault to Fordham officials or to law enforcement will not be subject to adjudication under Fordham’s Code of Conduct for violations of alcohol and/or drug use policies occurring at or near the time of the commissions of the domestic violence, dating violence, stalking, or sexual assault.
+The health and safety of every student at Fordham University is of utmost importance.
+Fordham University recognizes that students who have been drinking and/or using recreational/illicit drugs (whether such use is voluntary or involuntary) at the time that violence, including but not limited to domestic violence, dating violence, stalking, or sexual assault, occurs may be hesitant to report such incidents due to fear of potential consequences for their own conduct.
+Fordham University strongly encourages students to report sexual and related misconduct to institution officials.